 A dental emergency could happen anywhere and at any time — and such situations can affect anyone as well, even individuals who have excellent oral care habits.
 If you ever find yourself confronted by a sudden and unexpected dental problem, contact us right away.
-We will make room in our schedule to see you as soon as possible — probably even on the same day that you call.
+We will make room in our schedule to see you as soon as possible for emergency dentistry in Watertown, MA — probably even on the same day that you call.
 Our goal is to relieve your pain and get your oral health back on track.

 Getting in touch with us is one of the first things you should do when you experience a dental emergency.
 However, that is not the only thing you should do.
 Before your dental appointment, there may be some steps you can take to lessen your pain and minimize the damage to your oral health.
 Below, you will find some basic guidelines on how best to handle common dental emergencies.